steffest/ADF-reader-writer/README.md

 > Please note that the folder must me empty so for recursive deletion you should first list the folder,
 > then delete all files and finally delete the folder

+#### adf.renameFileOrFolderAtSector(sector,newname)
+> Renames a file or a folder.
+> the maximum length of a name is 30 chars.
+> the characters / and : are not allowed

 ### additional API
 The following methods are available for low level disk reading